 In China, merchants around 2000 BCE would hide their wealth from rulers who would simply take it from them and banish them.
 In addition to hiding it, they would move it and invest it in businesses in remote provinces or even outside China.

-- Real estate construction, purchase, rental, as well as fractional or time share, are havens for dirty money according to international anti money laundering laws.
+1. Real estate construction, purchase, rental, as well as fractional or timeshare, are havens for dirty money according to international anti-money laundering laws.
 Money coming from illegal sources of income and money to finance terrorism.
 Mexico instituted laws in 2012 and make them effect to follow since Sept 1, 2013.
 USA began these laws officially beginning n 1980.
 Since 911 and the Twin Towers attack on the USA, anti-money laundering laws have included anti-terrorism financing.
 Original laws against laundering starting in China centuries ago when royalty could take the money or resources of commoners.

-- KYC forms required from buyers and sellers by escrow company, and notary for further reporting to the government in response to anti money laundering laws.
+2. KYC forms required from buyers and sellers by the escrow company, and notary for further reporting to the government in response to anti-money laundering laws.

-- Buyer: Notary has to send a xml and (a pdf of that the xml file says) to buyer of property over $38,500 USD.
+3. Buyer: Notary has to send an xml and (a pdf of that the XML file says) to the buyer of property over $38,500usd.
 Buyer must keep the xml file to use when the property is sold, in order to prove what you paid for the property.
-SAT or the Mexican IRS, can identify your transaction with the xmls file to prove what you paid is declared to be the true.
+SAT or the Mexican IRS, can identify your transaction with the xmls file to prove what you paid is declared to be true.
 The pdf is a copy of what the code says so you can know if the true price has been declared.
 You must keep both of these records in a safe place, and you should keep backups on other devices.
 If you do not have the xml file or it is corrupted, you will not be able to claim the entire price you paid as your basis upon which future tax will be computed when you sell.

-- Notaries and real estate agents, both sides representing the buyer and the seller, are required to report to SAT a closed transaction of a property over $38,500 USD by the 17th of the month following the occurrence.
+5. Notaries and real estate agents, both sides representing the buyer and the seller, are required to report to SAT a closed transaction of a property over $38,500usd by the 17th of the month following the occurrence.
 Reports include what is noted in the escritura: seller and buyer identification, details of the closing price, and formal reference of the identification the new escritura and its filing information in the public registry.

-As an owner or buyer, you should be familiar with this and understand well the terms: factura, escritura, fideicomiso trust.
+As an owner or buyer, you should be familiar with this and understand well the terms: facture, escritura, fideicomiso trust.